gclouduniverse/reproducibility/Training/TPU-v5p/Diffusion-2-PyTorch/README.md

 ```
 `benchmark.sh` script will upload 1) environment parameters in `env.sh`,  2) docker launch script in `host.sh` and 3) python training command in `train.sh` into all TPU workers.

 Note that the docker image is specified in `host.sh`.
 Make sure the docker image is accessible in your GCP project.
-If not, please download the image first, upload it to your GCP project and change env `$DOCKER_IMAGE$` to the registry URL you own.
+If not, please download the image first, upload it to your GCP project and change env `$DOCKER_IMAGE` to the registry URL you own.

 When all training steps complete, the benchmark script will print out the average step time.
 You shall see the performance metric in the terminal like:
 ```